 Now launch the studio from a terminal:

 Congratulations!
-You have successfully installed Android Studio on CentOS 7.
+You have successfully installed Android Studio.
 Thanks for using this tutorial for installing Android Studio on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official Android Studio web site.
+For additional help or useful information, we recommend you check the official Android Studio website.